Preventing Drug Shortages

 - Read more about proposals to fix the misguided generic CPI penalty.

-- IGBA recommendations for action to support a sustainable global pharmaceutical market for continued patient access worldwide to safe, effective and high-quality medicines
+- IGBA recommendations for action to support a sustainable global pharmaceutical market for continued patient access

 - Roadmaps for Ensuring Patient Access to Generic and Biosimilar Medicines: Securing Sustainable Market